Inestic/TinyInstaller/README.md

 `TinyInstaller` — is a Windows GUI app for automatic and manual installation of your apps collection.
 Just one `Install` click instead of endless `Next`, `Next`, `Next` clicks.

 ## Automatic Mode
-Set `AutoInstall = $true` in the `PackagesConfig.json` file and at the next start `TinyInstaller` will install that app automatically.
+Set `AutoInstall = true` in the `PackagesConfig.json` file and at the next start `TinyInstaller` will install that app automatically.

 ## Installation
 TinyInstaller is fully portable app.
 Just expand the `TinyInstaller` folder from the archive and run `TinyInstaller.exe`